 Making London a liveable city, a walking city, an inclusive city, a healthy city and a safer city

-London Living Streets was formed in 2016 to give walking campaigners across the capital a single voice.
-All of us are volunteers and include members of local Living Streets borough groups and individuals interested in these issues.
+We are all volunteers and include members of local Living Streets borough groups and individuals interested in these issues.
 We meet every other month.

 Chair: Jeremy Leach